|

 Sophie

-A striking about a young student, motivated by her Christian faith,
+A striking, Oscar nominated film about a young student, motivated by her Christian faith,

-campaigning against the Nazis in Germany during the war.
+campaigning against the Nazis in Munich, Germany during the Second World War.
 The religious

 element is there, but subtly integrated.
 In German, with English